Auto Insurance Claim Advice

 Some people seek damages for bodily injury in Small Claims.
 This is a really bad strategy.
 It is better to talk to an attorney.

 If you are injured and you go to court for damages, you will not get paid for future pain and suffering, medical bills, or medical expenses.
-So if you need surgery or your condition worsens, you will not be able to get that compensated.
+So if you need surgery or your condition worsens, you will not be able to get that compensated for.

-Small Claims Court is good for car damages and rental expenses (if you know exactly how much is going to cost you).
-This is the reason why you should wait some time to determine
+Small Claims Court is good for car damages and rental expenses (if you know exactly how much it is going to cost you).
+This is the reason why you should wait for some time to:

 2. Gather all the documents you need (estimates) to show your damages.

-You should wait until you have evidence, but remember that every state has statute of limitations for property damage claims (damage to your car) and bodily injury claims (your neck).
+You should wait until you have enough evidence.
+But, remember that every state has statute of limitations for property damage claims (e.g. damages to your car) and bodily injury claims (e.g. injuries to your neck).

 Traffict Ticket eBook